jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

       (i) an earnout amount based on business performance after the sale and purchase of property or services:
       (ii) an adjustment to the amount paid or payable for the property or service under a warranty:
       (iii) an adjustment to the amount paid or payable for the property or service on account of working capital
+  - **52–53 week Fiscal Year** is defined in section HZ 13 (Transitional rule for application of global anti-base erosion model rules) for the purposes of that section
   - **1973 version provisions**
   - **1988 version provisions**
   - **1990 version provisions**